List of State Protected Monuments in Madhya Pradesh

 This is a list of State Protected Monuments as officially reported by and available through the website of the Archaeological Survey of India in the Indian state Madhya Pradesh.
 The monument identifier is a combination of the abbreviation of the subdivision of the list (state, ASI circle) and the numbering as published on the website of the ASI.
-326 State Protected Monuments have been recognized by the ASI in Madhya Pradesh.
-Besides the State Protected Monuments, also the Monuments of National Importance in this state might be relevant.
+326 State Protected Monuments were recognized by the ASI in Madhya Pradesh up to 2023.

+Subsequently, Government of Madhya Pradesh under Directorate of Archaeology, Archives and Museums has added as well as deleted and reorganised the monuments under four zones; viz.
+Bhopal Zone, Gwalior Zone, Indore Zone and Jabalpur Zone.
+The Districts of Madhya Pradesh are listed under these zones.
+The Monuments of each district are listed on a page with a short description and an image.
+497 State Protected Monuments of Madhya Pradesh are listed in this format.